jaxwong/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a todo with the required details.
-2. OverBooked adds the todo
+2. OverBooked adds the todo.
-3. OverBooked updates the list
+3. OverBooked updates the todo list.

 Use case ends.
 * 1a.
-User uses the invalid format or parameters
+User uses the invalid format or parameters.
     * 1a1.
-OverBooked informs the user of the error and displays the correct format
+OverBooked informs the user of the error and displays the correct format.

 Use case ends.

 * 2a.
-Overbooked is unable to save the new todo
+OverBooked is unable to save the new todo.
     * 2a1.
-OverBooked informs the user of the error Use case resumes from step 3.
+OverBooked informs the user of the error.
+Use case resumes from step 3.

 **Use case: UC15 - Edit a todo**